Buying Equipment / in North America

 Non-English vendors (Other)

 - Galleria Supermarket: With a location at 7040 Yonge Street (just north of Steeles Avenue), Galleria sells medium-sized folding Go boards with Korean chess on the other side and Go stones in the housewares section.
-Go stones cost $18 and go boards cost $12.
-(2015 June)
+Go stones cost $18 and go boards cost from $9 to $25.
+(RECOMMENDED) (2017 June)

 - Sanko Trading: Located at 730 Queen Street West, Sanko sells genuine Japanese-made Go stones and Go boards at higher prices.
 Items are hidden behind the counter so you will have to ask the cashier to see them.
 (2011 April)